CasoMemory/pick-tool/README.md

 # Pick Data Tool

-- This a web tool to get the amazone, giga web site search list products properties that such as image url, detail url, title, asin number, review number, price, shipping cost.
+- This a web tool to get the amazone web site search list products properties that such as image url, detail url, title, asin number, review number, price, shipping cost.

 # Features
-- switch the different view by tab, and support to fetch the amazon and giga web site product list data
+- support to fetch the amazon web site product list data
 - search and show data by keyword, url.
 If don't input the Cookie, the query logic will execute as default.
 - download the table data and create the excel file at local
 - example picture: